 Further Reading: The Unchurched Belt refers to a region in the far Northwestern United States that has low rates of religious participation.
 The term derives from the “Bible Belt” and the notion of the “un-churched.”

 Unchurched Belt refers to a non-religious region in the far Northwestern United States that has low rates of religious participation.
 The term derives from the opposite spectrum of the Bible Belt in the southeastern US.

 The term was first applied to the West Coast of the United States in as early as the 1980s when several independent surveyors found that California, Oregon, and Washington had the United States’ lowest church membership rates.

-In 2006, Gallup reported that the lowest rates of church attendance among the 48 contiguous states were in the New England states of Connecticut, New Hampshire, Vermont, Rhode Island, Massachusetts, and Maine.
+Sometimes back, a Gallup poll reported that the lowest rates of church attendance among the 48 contiguous states were in the New England states of Connecticut, New Hampshire, Vermont, Rhode Island, Massachusetts, and Maine.

 A 2008 Gallup poll comparing belief in God among U.S. regions found that only 59% of residents in the Western United States believe in a god, compared to 80% in the East, 83% in the Midwest, and 86% in the American South.